 soaked in history.
 The Dove is perched at the edge of the Thames in a charming stretch of Hammersmith.
 Its low-beamed interior is surprisingly spacious, and is augmented by a much fought-after

 waterside terrace.
 Well-kept Fuller’s ales are the drinks of choice, while food consists of hearty, upmarket pub grub: potted Gressingham duck with pickles, for instance, followed by a main course

 of wild salmon with herb mayonnaise, then banoffee cheesecake or summer pudding.
 Prices are moderate and service perfectly polite, but bear in mind the pub has a strict no under-18s policy, and there’s no disabled access to the toilets.

-More detail about The Dove Hammersmith
+More about The Dove Hammersmith

-More detail about The Rose Fulham
+More about The Southampton Arms

 49 Beak Street, London, W1F 9SF